what does hydrolyzed mean in dog food

 The process of hydrolyzation in dog food production is a carefully controlled and monitored procedure.
 While the specific methods may vary among manufacturers, the general steps involved in creating hydrolyzed dog food are as follows:

-- Hydrolyzation Process: The selected proteins are then subjected to the hydrolyzation process, which can involve one or a combination of the following methods:
+2. Hydrolyzation Process: The selected proteins are then subjected to the hydrolyzation process.
+Which can involve one or a combination of the following methods:

-- Purification: After the hydrolyzation process, the resulting peptide mixture is purified to remove any remaining intact proteins or larger peptides that could potentially trigger allergic reactions.
+1. Purification: After the hydrolyzation process, the resulting peptide mixture is purified to remove any remaining intact proteins or larger peptides.
+That could potentially trigger allergic reactions.

-- Formulation: The purified hydrolized protein is then combined with other ingredients, such as carbohydrates, fats, vitamins, and minerals, to create a complete and balanced hydrolyzed dog food formula.
+2. Formulation: The purified hydrolyzed protein is then combined with other ingredients.
+Such as carbohydrates, fats, vitamins, and minerals, to create a complete and balanced hydrolyzed dog food formula.

-- Quality Control: Rigorous quality control measures are implemented to ensure the final product meets strict standards for safety, nutritional adequacy, and allergen levels.
+3. Quality Control: Rigorous quality control measures are implemented.
+To ensure the final product meets strict standards for safety, nutritional adequacy, and allergen levels.

 Benefits of hydrolyzed dog food